-Please follow this link to view our 2018-2019 Triennial Cycle readings, beginning in April on the Biblical New Year (March 2019 corresponds to Adar 2, with readings selected by our fellowship’s council): Triennial 6th cycle ’18-’21 2nd year
+Please follow the link above to view our 2021-2024 Triennial Cycle readings, beginning in April on the Biblical New Year, with readings selected after careful topical study.

 The term Triennial Cycle refers to the practice of reading the entire Torah in three years.
 This was the custom in Israel, while the Babylonians read the Torah in one year.
 The difference is noted in Bavli Megilla 29b, “… for the people of Palestine, who complete the reading of the Pentateuch in three years.”
 The Bodleian Library contains a manuscript from a synagogue in Cairo which still observed the Triennial Cycle in the twelfth century (Hilchot Tefilla 13:1 and Binyamin of Tudela).